oubiwann/lfe-openstack/README.rst

     $ sudo ERL_LIB=`erl -eval 'io:fwrite(code:lib_dir()), halt().' -noshell` \
           make install

 We don't, however, recommend using ``lfe-openstack`` like this.
-Rather, using it with ``rebar`` from the ``clone`` ed directory.
+Rather, use it with ``rebar`` from the ``clone`` ed directory.

 If you have another project where you'd like to utilize ``lfe-openstack``, then